Crispy Ranch Potatoes

 • Preheat the oven to 400°F (20°C).
 Line a baking sheet with foil or parchment paper and set aside.

-• Wash and dry potatoes then cut in half.
+• Wash and dry the potatoes, then use a knife to cut each of them in half.

-• Add the potatoes to the baking sheet in a single layer.
-Leaving space between so they are not touching.
+• Arrange the seasoned potatoes on the baking sheet in a single layer, leaving space between them so they are not touching.

-• Cook for 30-35 minutes or until potatoes are golden brown.
+• Cook for 30-35 minutes or until potatoes are golden brown and can be pierced easily with a fork.

 Nutrition